Brutal Arctic blast to drop temperatures to minus 30s as the coldest air of winter spreads across the US - KVIA

 Iowans headed to the first presidential primary for the 2024 election Monday will have to brave what looks likely to be the coldest caucus in state history.
 And the cold is expected to test Texas’s notoriously vulnerable-to-extreme-temperatures power grid for the first time this winter.

-More than 15 million people in the central US are under wind chill alerts where frostbite could occur in as little as 10 minutes on exposed skin.
+More than 25 million people from Washington to Illinois are under wind chill alerts where frostbite could occur in as little as 10 minutes on exposed skin.

 The cold will spread south and east across the country and eventually envelop Texas and other parts of the South by the weekend, lasting into the middle of next week.